 What is the easiest lawnmower to use?

-This really depends on you.
+This depends on you.
 Petrol mowers can be difficult to use as they are heavy, require technique to get started, and need maintenance.
 Electric mowers are cheaper, lighter, and much easier to use but won’t cover such a big area.
 Manual mowers are easy to use on flat lawns but require a lot of manpower to physically push them.

 What is a robotic lawnmower?